 But ultimately – it’s your choice…

-Not only are these cheap to buy, but there are dozens of alternative uses for them and they take up practically no space.
+Not only are these affordable to buy, but there are dozens of alternative uses for them.
+They also take up practically no space.
 Check out the list below for a small sampling of what these can be used for:

 - Use pantyhose to prevent bites and stings.
 Wear pantyhose under your shorts or pants to protect against chiggers, ticks, and other biting insects.

 - If you are going to be trekking through water, wear them to protect yourself from jellyfish stings and leaches.

 - Stretch a pair of pantyhose over a “Y” shaped branch or stick and use as a skimmer or a fishing net.
 You won’t catch a 10lb catfish in this, but you may be able to pick up a few smaller fish to eat or use as bait for a larger fish.

 - Use pantyhose to secure bait while fishing.
 Place bait in the pantyhose and secure it to a tree or anything sturdy in order to keep from losing bait while fishing.